Which components are included in a Fumigation Management Plan?

 Prepare for the Qualified Applicator License (QAL) Category L – Fumigation Test with flashcards, multiple-choice questions, and detailed explanations.
 Master fumigation knowledge for your licensing exam.

-A Fumigation Management Plan is crucial for ensuring safety and effectiveness during the fumigation process, and one of its core components involves both an emergency response plan and an air-monitoring plan.
+A Fumigation Management Plan is crucial for ensuring the safety and effectiveness of fumigation operations.
+The correct answer highlights that both an emergency response plan and an air-monitoring plan are essential components.

 Subscribe